 Works by French Impressionists, as well as paintings, sculptures and graphic works from the 17th-20th centuries were brought here from the Petersburg Hermitage's collection.
-Muslim art is also featured: a major event at the Center was a joint project with London's Victoria and Albert Museum, an exhibition of works by the finalists of the V&A Jameel Prize, an international modern art and design competition inspired by Islamic traditions.
+Muslim art is also featured: a major event at the Centre was a joint project with London's Victoria and Albert Museum, an exhibition of works by the finalists of the V&A Jameel Prize, an international modern art and design competition inspired by Islamic traditions.
 Exhibitions by contemporary artists are by no means a rarity here.

 Fascinating educational evenings are often held in the lecture hall, where diverse aspects of art are discussed, from Egyptian frescoes to the Banksy phenomenon.
 Discussions with the participation of art experts are also regularly hosted.